wpmetabox/mb-elementor-integrator/readme.txt

 2. Connect to a Meta Box Field

 == Changelog ==

+= 2.0.0 =
+- Rewrote the plugin to better showing field list in post, archive and site groups.
+- Removed the fields of internal post types used by MB Custom Post Type extension.

 = 1.1.1 - 2019-03-06 =
 - Fixed undefined function to detect MB Settings Page that causes fatal error.